musakiani7/Ride-serene/README.md

-from project root, if backend in 'backend' folder: cd backend npm install
+from project root, if backend in 'backend' folder: cd backend

+npm install

- development (with nodemon)
+development (with nodemon):

 npm run dev

- or production start
+or production start:

 npm start

 ## License